Try ECO LLM Try ECO Translate

 ECO by Pangeanic

-ECO has gained a strong reputation for producing more natural-sounding translations, with an emphasis in European languages like English, Spanish, Portuguese, Italian, French, German, plus Asian like Japanese, Traditional Chinese, Korean, Vietnamese and Arabic.
-ECO handles more than 200 languages, not pivoting through English.
-Pangeanic specializes also in non-English language pairs (like Spanish < > Basque, Catalan, Galician, French < > German, or spanish / French / German < > Arabic or Japanese, etc.) thanks to its fine-tuned LLM and automatic Post-Editing service.
-Automatic Post-Editing is an evolution of their Deep Adaptive MT allows users to upload a tmx or tsv file so that ECO instantly adapts and imitates the users' terminology and style:
+ECO has gained a strong reputation for producing more natural-sounding translations, with an emphasis on European languages, including English, Spanish, Portuguese, Italian, French, and German, as well as Asian languages such as Japanese, Traditional Chinese, Korean, Vietnamese, and Arabic.
+ECO handles more than 200 languages, not relying on English as a pivot.
+Pangeanic specializes also in non-English language pairs (like Spanish < > Basque, Catalan, Galician, French < > German, or Spanish / French / German < > Arabic or Japanese, etc.) thanks to its fine-tuned LLM and automatic Post-Editing service.
+Automatic Post-Editing is an evolution of their Deep Adaptive MT, which allows users to upload a TMX or tsv file so that ECO instantly adapts and imitates the users' terminology and style:

 Many users find Pangeanic's translations to be more context-aware and fluent compared to other services to their ability to quickly post-edit according to their preferences.
-The company is known for its European R&D projects in MT (Europeana Translate, NTEU, etc.) and it uses a unique combination of a 200-languages multilingual model, custom neural machine translation engines and LLM translation or automatic post-editing.
+The company is recognized for its European R&D projects in MT (Europeana Translate, NTEU, etc.), utilizing a unique combination of a 200-language multilingual model, custom neural machine translation engines, and LLM translation or automatic post-editing.

 Pangeanic autoPE_1